 “I don’t do drugs,” the cat said, staring at the bowl.
 “I’d rather starve.”

 The old man tried for two days, but the cat refused to eat the diazepam.
-So the old man fed the cat normal cat food.
+So the old man fed him normal cat food.

-But he warned him: “You need to learn how to get along with the dog.”
+But he warned the cat: “You need to learn how to get along with the dog.”

-“He’s not my friend,” the cat said, hissing at the dog.
+“He’s my enemy!” the cat said, hissing at the dog.

 “I didn’t do anything to you!” the dog said.